Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \subsection{Threats to Validity}

 Several factors may influence the results of our study.
 Key variables include the size, complexity, and nature of the faulty test cases, which can impact the effectiveness of our techniques.
-To alleviate this threat, we evaluated our approach on an industrial dataset comprising 785 test cases with an average length of 244 lines of code.
+To alleviate this threat, we evaluated our approach on an industrial dataset comprising 785 test cases with an average length of 244 lines of code, \newannotate{C2.4}a test codebase comprising 5,159,790 lines,\annotate{Part of C2.1 \& C3.2}and a significant number of interactions with the SUT.
 These test cases are actively used by our industrial partner for product validation and represent realistic scenarios, supporting the practical relevance of our findings.

 Fault types also directly impact the credibility of our results.
 We focus on localizing real faults rather than artificial ones.
 Using a diff-based approach to identify and annotate faulty locations may inadvertently include refactoring changes as faults, expanding the fault set.
-To address this, we applied a 3-\(\sigma\) rule~\cite{pukelsheim1994} to detect outliers and refined fault labels for a smaller subset using domain knowledge.
+To address this, we applied a 3-\(\sigma\) rule\cite{pukelsheim1994} to detect outliers and refined fault labels for a smaller subset using domain knowledge.
 Although this manual inspection helps, it is not feasible for all test cases, which means some false positives may remain in our ground truth.

-While our trace estimation and FL techniques are designed to be generally applicable across programming languages, the dataset used for our evaluation contains only Python test cases.
+While our trace estimation and FL techniques are designed to be generally applicable across programming languages, the dataset used for our evaluation consists solely of Python test cases.
 This limitation may affect the generalizability of our results to other languages and domains.
 Future work should investigate the applicability of our methods on more diverse datasets to further validate their robustness.